 La Chapelle Harmonique was founded in 2017 by Valentin Tournet.
 It consists of a choir and an orchestra playing period instruments.
 The choice of the repertoire, mainly dedicated to oratorio and baroque opera, goes hand in hand with a desire to renew the approach to major works by focusing particularly on less common and less well-known versions: Bach’s Saint John Passion (second version) or Magnificat (socalled Christmas version) and Rameau’s stage works.

-Since 2019 La Chapelle Harmonique has recorded with the label Château de Versailles Spectacles.
-The ensemble has thus been able to experiment with, and appropriate, several spaces at this mythical French heritage site: the Chapelle Royale, the Salle des Croisades and the Salle des Batailles.
-The first album, dedicated to Bach’s Magnificat and Christmas Cantatas was released in the autumn of 2019, followed by Rameau’s Indes Galantes in 2021.
-Les Paladins by Rameau and Bach’s Motets will be released in the same collection in 2022.
+La Chapelle Harmonique has been recording since 2019 for the Château de Versailles Spectacles label.
+The ensemble has thus been able to experiment and appropriate several spaces of this mythical place of French historical heritage: Royal Chapel, Hall of the Crusades, Hall of Battles.
+Its first album devoted to Bach’s Magnificat and Cantatas for Christmas was released in the fall of 2019, followed by Rameau’s Indes galantes in 2021.
+Rameau’s Paladins and Bach’s Motets will be released in 2022 in the same collection.

 La Chapelle Harmonique’s main sponsor is La Caisse des Dépôts.
 Its activities are also supported by the Fondation Orange and the Spedidam.
 La Chapelle Harmonique is supported by the Direction régionale des affaires culturelles de Nouvelle-Aquitaine and the Centre national de la musique.
 The ensemble is in residence at the Fondation Singer-Polignac.